-These are rock-solid and trusted online edtech blogs that continue to be sources of inspiration for us.
-You’ll find organizations dedicated to talking about technology, as well as teachers from the trenches who are actually doing it.
+These are rock-solid and trusted education blogs that continue to be sources of inspiration for us all as educators from all walks of life.
+You’ll find organizations dedicated to talking about modern teaching and learning, as well as educators from the trenches who put vision into practice every day.

-Edutopia—One edtech blog that comes up frequently when searching the Web for anything innovative in education.
+- Edutopia—One education blog that comes up frequently when searching the Web for anything innovative in education.
 This foundation seeks to keep education moving forward and at the forefront of discussion.
 You’ll find videos, blogs, and up-to-date articles on the latest tools for educators.

-EdSurge—EdSurge strives to provide the best information on this topic by relying on a community-driven database of edtech products and articles.
+- EdSurge—EdSurge strives to provide the best information by relying on a community-driven database of edtech products and articles.

-ISTE—Arguably the largest tech education organization, ISTE puts together a massive gathering of educators for technology every year.
-It requires membership to get full access, but their edtech blogs are freely accessible.
+- ISTE—Arguably the largest tech education organization, ISTE puts together a massive gathering of educators for technology every year.
+It requires membership to get full access, but their education blogs are freely accessible.

-The Innovative Educator—Lisa Nielsen is The Innovative Educator.
-She works tirelessly to help change school for those that matter the most: the students.
+- The Innovative Educator—Lisa Nielsen is The Innovative Educator.
+She works tirelessly to help change school for those that matter the most, which are the students.
 Seeking out resources to help them experience relevant and real-world success, she makes sure that all voices are heard.

-FreeTech4Teachers—Richard Byrne is a former social studies teacher who now runs this blog.
-It’s a treasure trove of resources for digital educators all over the world.
-Read about his own personal innovative milestones as an educator.
-Then dive into the great stuff he has on offer for all kinds of teachers in all kinds of classrooms.
+- FreeTech4Teachers—Richard Byrne is a former social studies teacher who now runs this blog.
+It’s a treasure trove of resources for educators all over the world.
+Read about his own personal innovative milestones as an educator, and then dive into the great stuff he has on offer for all kinds of teachers in all kinds of classrooms.

-Kathy Schrock’s Guide to Everything—Kathy Schrock has amassed an impressive array of resources in her many years as an educational technologist.
-Not only her own articles, but also a list of her own recommended edtech blogs.
-The Guide to Everything is her main website—incredibly well-organized, like a card catalog of resources too numerous to mention.
-Dive in and explore Kathy’s efforts, and you won’t be disappointed!
+- Kathy Schrock’s Guide to Everything—Kathy Schrock has amassed an impressive array of resources in her many years as an educational technologist.
+In addition to her own articles, she also has a list of her own recommended education blogs.
+Her main website is incredibly well-organized, like a card catalog of resources too numerous to mention.
+Dive in and explore Kathy’s efforts—you won’t be disappointed.

-Many more educators are speaking about transforming education to keep up with 21st century demands on their own budding edtech blogs.
+Many more educators are speaking about transforming education to keep up with the profession’s transformational pathway on their own budding education blogs.
 This, at least, is a starting point to begin the discussion in your neck of the woods!